ibm-cloud-docs/vpc/vpe-create-with-local-access-vpe.md

 {{site.data.keyword.attribute-definition-list}}

-# Creating an endpoint gateway
+# Creating a local-access endpoint gateway
-{: #ordering-endpoint-gateway}
+{: #create-local-access-vpe}
 {: help}
 {: support}

-You can create an endpoint gateway for an {{site.data.keyword.cloud}} or third-party service or application that you want to access on your private VPC network.
-You can use the console, CLI, API, or Terraform.
+[Select availability]{: tag-green}

+In addition to the hub-based DNS sharing model, you can create local-access virtual private endpoint gateways in DNS-shared VPCs.
+Local-access VPEs provide private, local connectivity to supported IBM Cloud services without routing traffic through the hub VPC.
 {: shortdesc}

+Currently, this capability is supported only for IBM Cloud Object Storage and is available to select allowlisted customers.
+{: attention}

 ## Before you begin
-{: #vpe-before-you-begin}
+{: #local-access-vpe-before-you-begin}

-Before creating an endpoint gateway, ensure that you review [Planning for virtual private endpoint gateways](/docs/vpc?topic=vpc-vpe-planning-considerations) and have met the following prerequisites:

-* A VPC
-* A subnet in at least one availability zone if you intend on binding an IP address at the same time you provision the endpoint gateway
-* An instance of the service
-* Appropriate [IAM permissions](/docs/vpc?topic=vpc-vpe-iam) to create an endpoint gateway, create or bind a reserved IP, and view or list the target service
-* Verification that the service you are configuring is enabled for VPE
+[Select availability]{: tag-green}

+* Local-access endpoint gateways use the [DNS sharing model](/docs/vpc?topic=vpc-vpe-dns-sharing&interface=ui), which is based on a hub-and-spoke architecture.
+You must configure DNS sharing before you create a local-access endpoint gateway.
+If you already have DNS sharing configured, no changes or migration are required to begin using a local-access endpoint gateway.
+* Review [general planning considerations](/docs/vpc?topic=vpc-vpe-planning-considerations) before creating a VPE, including creation limits, security groups, cross-account access, and supported features.
+* For prerequisites specific to local-access VPEs in a DNS hub and shared VPC topology, see [DNS sharing planning considerations](/docs/vpc?topic=vpc-vpe-dns-sharing-planning-considerations&interface=ui).

-## Creating an endpoint gateway in the console
+## Creating a local-access endpoint gateway in the console
-{: #vpe-creating-ui}
+{: #local-access-vpe-creating-ui}
 {: ui}

+[Select availability]{: tag-green}

-To create an endpoint gateway in the {{site.data.keyword.cloud_notm}} console, follow these steps:
+To create a local-access endpoint gateway in the {{site.data.keyword.cloud_notm}} console, follow these steps:

 1. From the [{{site.data.keyword.cloud_notm}} console](/login){: external}, select the **Navigation menu** ![Navigation menu icon](../icons/icon_hamburger.svg), then click **Infrastructure** ![VPC icon](../../icons/vpc.svg) > **Network** > **Virtual private endpoint gateways**.
 The Virtual private endpoint gateways for VPC page appears.
 1. Click **Create** to go to the provisioning page.